Willowmay/Machine-Learning/README.md

 In 2018 summer, I finished machine learning class in Columbia University successfully with the highest score in my class.
-A year ago, I am a new student with little programming knowledge, but now I feel very comfortable with data and always be suprised by looking into history data will shed light on impactful future.
+A year ago, I am a new student with little programming knowledge, but now I feel very comfortable with data and always be suprised by looking into history data will shed light on new thoughts and impactful future.

 There is a saying from movie Man of Steel, "People are afraid of what they don't understand".
 At the beginning it happened to me.
 However, I felt more and more confident after I kept learning and exercising.